Daisy is the Leader in Shooting Education

 Teaching America to Shoot is Daisy’s Passion

 Daisy stands ready, willing, and able to assist any qualifying non-profit organization, church, or civic group with the correct products and curriculum necessary to establish a shooting education program of their own.
-The company has created complete Shooting Education Kits which include airguns, ammunition, target backstops, shooting range plans, and training manuals.
-These kits are available at discounted package prices exclusively to non-profit organizations with organized shooting education programs.
-If you'd like to begin a program, simply call Daisy Special Markets Programs at (800) 643-3458 or for all the details and special pricing.
+Daisy offers special market discounts on all the items for shooting education programs.
+If you’d like help to begin a program, simply call Daisy Special Markets Programs at (479) 636-1200 for assistance, special market discounts, and more information.

 Daisy is grateful to the parents, mentors, volunteers and coaches who devote their time, energy and resources to teaching young people shooting safety and marksmanship skills.
 Only with their assistance has it been possible for the company’s programs and materials to have touched so many lives.